jquery/learn.jquery.com/page/events/event-basics.md

-Sometimes you need a particular handler to run only once — after that, you may want no handler to run, or you may want a different handler to run.  jQuery provides the `$.fn.one` method for this purpose.
+Sometimes you need a particular handler to run only once — after that, you may want no handler to run, or you may want a different handler to run.  jQuery provides the `.one()` method for this purpose.

 ```
-// Switching handlers using the `$.fn.one` method
+// Switching handlers using the `.one()` method
 $('p').one('click', firstClick);

 function firstClick(){
    console.log('You just clicked this for the first time!');
    // Now set up the new handler for subsequent clicks;
    // omit this step if no further click responses are needed
    $(this).click(function() { console.log('You have clicked this before!'); });
 }
 ```

 Note that in the code snippet above, the `firstClick` function will be executed for the first click on *each* paragraph element rather than the function being removed from *all* paragraphs when *any* paragraph is clicked for the first time.

-`$.fn.one` can also be used to bind multiple events:
+`.one()` can also be used to bind multiple events:

 ```
-// Using $.fn.one to bind several events
+// Using .one() to bind several events
 $('input[id]').one('focus mouseover keydown', firstEvent);

 function firstEvent(eventObject){